johannchopin/gitmoji-browser-extension/README.md

 ## ⚖️ Permissions

+>activeTab

+Detect the gitmojis present on the current tab.
+Used to access some hardocded URLs detailed below:

 >Access your data for github.com
 >Access your data for gitlab.com

-Are used for the feature "Inject 🔀 gitmoji in front of the commit title from GitHub/GitLab pull-request "
+Are used for the feature "Inject 🔀 gitmoji in front of the commit title of GitHub/GitLab pull-request"

 We restricted these permissions to the [minimum by using specific URLs](https://github.com/johannchopin/gitmoji-browser-extension/blob/master/manifest.json#L29):
 * https://github.com/*/*/pull/*
 * https://gitlab.com/*/*/-/merge_requests/*

 It can be checked on the [injectMergeGitmoji.js](https://github.com/johannchopin/gitmoji-browser-extension/blob/master/src/injectMergeGitmoji.js) file.

+>Storage

+The storage is used to keep the settings preferences (see 🧩 Features > Through the settings panel).

 ## ✨ Usage (with keyboard shortcuts)